 Science and Technology in Africa

 It is true that Africa played a pivotal role in the historical development of science.
-The Egyptians had elaborate systems for mathematics and trigonometry, this was essential to the building of the pyramids.
+The Egyptians had elaborate systems for mathematics and trigonometry.
+T, this was essential to the building of the pyramids.
 The Yoruba and Benin kingdoms in Nigeria had civilization with clear leadership and matured societies.

 Egyptians charted the movement of the sun and constellations and the cycles of the moon.
 They divided the year into 12 parts and developed a yearlong calendar system containing 365 ¼ days.
 Clocks were made with moving water and sundial-like clocks were used.

 The slave trade in Africa severely disrupted technological progress in Africa.
-It is well documented that it caused significant reduction in the population, hence a reduction in the talent pool on which science would have flourished.
+It is well documented that it caused significant reduction in the population and hence a reduction in the talent pool on which science would have flourished.
+Cite your sources.

 Technology in the 20th and 21st Century